CharStiles/ofxSplat/README.md

 Introduction
 -------------
 This is a [nerf gaussian splat](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/) renderer modeled after [antimatter15's webgl](https://github.com/antimatter15/splat) implementation.
-You can create a splat from a video following instructions froma well written writeup from Alex Carlier [here](https://www.reshot.ai/3d-gaussian-splatting).
+You can create a splat from a video following instructions from a well written writeup from Alex Carlier [here](https://www.reshot.ai/3d-gaussian-splatting).
 You can read more about the creative process [here](https://www.media.mit.edu/posts/splat/).

 License